Justin-Tan/Justin-Tan.github.io/_posts/2020-09-12-Neural-Image-Compression.md

 readtime: true
 image: /assets/images/shell_web.jpg
 excerpt_separator: <!--more-->
 subtitle: Modern learnable data compression schemes use neural networks to define the transforms used in transform coding.
-We illustrate the basic idea behind lossy compression and look at one possible continuous relaxation to quantization required for entropy coding.
+We illustrate the basic idea behind learnable lossy compression and look at one possible continuous relaxation to quantization, required for entropy coding.
 ---

 This post is the first in a hopefully multi-part series about learnable data compression.<!--more--> This post was developed when porting the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/) [[1]](#1) to PyTorch - you can find the [resulting implementation on Github here](https://github.com/Justin-Tan/high-fidelity-generative-compression).
 The repository also includes general routines for lossless data compression which interface with PyTorch for all your compression needs.